finite-element/finite-element-course/doc/source/functions.rst

       basis functions at each qaudrature point.
    #.
 Visit each cell in turn.
    #.
 Construct the :meth:`~fe_utils.mesh.Mesh.jacobian` for that cell
-      and take its determinant (:func:`numpy.linalg.det` will be useful here).
+      and take the absolute value of its determinant (:func:`numpy.abs` and :func:`numpy.linalg.det` will be useful here).
    #.
 Sum all of the arrays you have constructed over the correct
       indices to a contribution to the integral (:func:`numpy.einsum` may be useful for this).